SangTheInnovator/CI-CD-pipeline-using-jenkins/README.md

 ![security-console](./images/security-group-console.png)

-There are 2 security groups that were not set up for the inbound traffic.
+2 security groups were not set up for the inbound traffic.
 Therefore, for each security group, we need to set up different rules:

 In the first instance: